AlexMercedCoder/tutorialblog/content/blog/Ruby on Rails/index.md

 ## Bundler

-Keeping tracks of which Gems are used in a project can be tricky.
+Keeping track of which Gems are used in a project can be tricky.
 Similar to package.json in Node you have a Gemfile that lists a projects dependencies.
 With bundler you can make sure all these Gems are installed.

 ![Bundler](https://i.imgur.com/WVSX5Aa.png)

 ## Ruby on Rails CLI

-The Ruby on Rails CLI has several commands to make assempling your rails project very easy.
+The Ruby on Rails CLI has several commands to make assembling your rails project very easy.
 Here are some of those commands.

 ![Rails Commands Part I](https://i.imgur.com/W0ZBpLc.png)